Tony Christopher, Baron Christopher: Personal life and death

+Lord Christopher died on 11 July 2026, aged 101.

 Honours

 In the 1984 New Year Honours, Christopher was appointed a Commander of the Order of the British Empire (CBE) and in 1989 a Fellow of the Royal Society of Arts (FRSA).
 On 30 July 1998, he was created a life peer as Baron Christopher, of Leckhampton in the County of Gloucestershire, taking the Labour whip.
 Following the death of Lord Carrington in July 2018, Christopher became the oldest sitting member of the House of Lords.
 In March 2021, he took a leave of absence from the House of Lords; he returned to the House of Lords in May 2024.
+In May 2026, he was removed from the House of Lords because of non-attendance in the preceding session of Parliament.